 There is no accommodation on Antarctica, people must stay on an expedition ship.

-Since there isn't a local settlement or culture on Antarctica, the food you get is what you have.
+ince there isn’t a local settlement or culture on Antarctica, the food you get is what you have.
 Expedition ships prepare some pretty amazing meals.

 The weather in Antarctica is the coldest on the Earth, it is, after all, a high flat plateau of ice covered in snow throughout the year.